NetApp/FSx-ONTAP-samples-scripts/Monitoring/ingest_nas_audit_logs_into_cloudwatch/README.md

 |vpcId|No|This is the VPC that the endpoint(s) will be created in.
 Only needed if you are creating an endpoint.|
 |endpointSecurityGroupIds|No|The security group that the endpoint(s) will be associated with.
 Only needed if you are creating an endpoint.|
 1. Click on the `Next` button.
 1. The next page will provide for some additional configuration options.
 You can leave these as the default values.
 At the bottom of the page, there is a checkbox that you must check to allow the CloudFormation script to create the necessary IAM roles and policies.
+Note that if you have provided the ARN to the two required roles, then the CloudFormation script will not create any roles.
 1. Click on the `Next` button.
 1. The next page will provide a summary of the configuration you have provided.
 Review it to ensure it is correct.
 1. Click on the `Create stack` button.

 ## After deployment tasks
 ### Confirm that the Lambda function is ingesting audit logs.
-After the CloudFormation script has completed, go to the "resource" tab of the CloudFormation stack and click on the Lambda function hyperlink.
+After the CloudFormation deployment has completed, go to the "resource" tab of the CloudFormation stack and click on the Lambda function hyperlink.
 This will take you to the Lambda function's page.
 Click on the Monitoring sub tab and then click on "View CloudWatch logs".
-This will take you to the CloudWatch log group that the Lambda function is writing its diagnostic output to.
+This will take you to the CloudWatch log group where the Lambda function writes its diagnostic output to.
 You should see a log stream.
 If you don't, wait a few minutes, and then refresh the page.
 If you still don't see a log stream, check the Lambda function's configuration to ensure it is correct.
 Once a log stream appears, click on it to see the diagnostic output from the Lambda function.
 You should see log messages indicating that it is ingesting audit logs.
 If you see any "Errors" then you will need to investigate and correct the issue.
-If you can't figure it out, please open an issue in this repository.
+If you can't figure it out, please open an [issue](https://github.com/NetApp/FSx-ONTAP-samples-scripts/issues) in this repository.

 ## Author Information